 Major in Arabic: (Minimum number of courses - 13)

 Students majoring in Arabic must take:

 1) Arabic language through ARBC 0302 or the equivalent: ARBC 0101, ARBC 0102, ARBC 0103, ARBC 0201, ARBC 0202, ARBC 0301, ARBC 0302;

 a.
 ENAM 0205, LITS 0205 or LITS 0360, plus three additional courses in Arabic literature taken at Middlebury College’s Vermont campus (for students pursuing senior work in literature)

 b.
 LNGT 0101, LNGT 0102 or ARBC 0111, plus two additional courses in Arabic linguistics and one in Arabic literature (for students pursuing senior work in linguistics);

 Senior Work: Majors are required to prepare a one-term senior project (ARBC 0600, taken in the Spring) or a thesis (ARBC 0700/0701, taken in Fall and Winter or Winter and Spring).
 Senior projects and theses are usually written in English, but must demonstrate significant use of Arabic sources.
 Senior theses will include a 2000 word summary in Arabic.

 Departmental honors are determined by a combination of thesis grade and grade point average in courses taken in the Arabic Program at Middlebury College and at Middlebury College’s study abroad sites in Alexandria or Amman.

 Joint Major: Joint majors with other departments must: 1) complete Arabic language coursework through ARBC 0302 or the equivalent prior to the commencement of senior work, 2) take, at Middlebury College’s Vermont campus, two courses related to Arabic literature, Arabic linguistics, or another well-defined disciplinary focus in consultation with their Arabic advisor, and 3) complete a senior project that explicitly engages the scholarly methodologies of both departments.
 (See above for guidelines regarding courses taken at schools abroad and at the Summer Language Program.)

-Minor in Arabic: Students may minor in Arabic by 1) studying Arabic language through ARBC 0302 or the equivalent; and 2) taking two other courses related to Arabic culture (cinema, literature, pop-culture, etc.) or Arabic linguistics.
+(a) The Arabic Minor requires 1) studying Arabic language through ARBC 0302 or the equivalent; and 2) taking two other courses related to Arab culture (cinema, literature, pop-culture, etc.) or Arabic linguistics.
 Only one of the two courses on Arab culture or Arabic linguistics may be taken abroad.
 (See above for guidelines regarding courses taken at schools abroad and at the summer Language Schools.)